06mferrier/06mferrier.github.io/pages/about-me.md

 If you want to read more about what makes me tick, then my CV provides more information about what excites me about technical writing.

-If you want to see some examples of my writing, then my portfolio contains various examples.
+If you want to see some examples of my writing, please navigate towards my portfolio.